 Entrepreneurs today are obsessed with leveraging the latest digital tool to grow their businesses.
 Sites like Product Hunt launch new applications daily.
-Every one with the promise to “double your revenue in a month” or reveal the latest “hack” to get more customers.
+Everyone with the promise to “double your revenue in a month” or reveal the latest “hack” to get more customers.
 This is especially true when it comes to outreach strategies.
-With all the automated tools, virtual assistants, and social media robots out there competition to get noticed in your outreach is more intense than ever.
+With all the automated tools, virtual assistants, and social media robots out there competing to get noticed in your outreach is more intense than ever.

 Most business owners are easily distracted by the next “new” app they need to streamline operations.
 In addition, they miss out on a powerful offline approach that delivers incredible results and is timeless in its effects.

 There’s never been a bigger variety of tools and information available to help you grow.
 Most digital forms of interaction are “easy”.
 It takes no time at all to send an email, compose a tweet, or send a text.
 But easy isn’t always better.
 Many offline tactics, like sending a handwritten card, shooting a personalized video, buying a good gift, or having a good conversation, are harder to do and riskier.
 A few good offline tactics can set you apart from 99% of others that opt for whatever’s easiest.